 - Natural repellents: Ask your barber or hairstylist for a bag of hair clippings and sprinkle these around your garden.
 The human smell frightens chipmunks and other pests away yet is perfectly harmless—in fact, the nitrogen in human hair breaks down slowly and may offer your plants a natural fertilizer boost, according to a study at Mississippi State University that was published in the journal HortTechnology.

 - Electronic repellents: An electronic repellent system uses ultrasonic pulses or sprays of water to get rid of chipmunks as well as deer, raccoons, rabbits, and squirrels that may be drawn to your lawn.
 A high-quality, non-toxic, and top-rated electronic pest repeller costs between $20 and $30 and can cover 900 to 1,200 square feet via a safe, consistent power source: typically an AC 110 volt plug outlet or AA batteries (view example on Amazon).
 Keep in mind, however, that sound waves and water sprays won’t dislodge chipmunk nests and burrows underground.

 - Liquid repellents: Purchase a non-toxic commercial product like Rodent Defense Spray (available on Amazon) or make a DIY solution of one quart of water boiled with two tablespoons of cayenne and, once cool, two tablespoons of olive oil.
 Store in a labeled spray bottle and shake well before spraying directly on infested areas.
 Reapplication and patience are essential, as it may take a bit of time (and favorable weather conditions) for chipmunks to come into direct contact with the distasteful stuff.
-Fall gardening tip: Protect vulnerable tulip bulbs by dipping them into liquid repellent before planting.
+Fall gardening tip: Protect vulnerable tulip bulbs by dipping them into a liquid repellent before planting.

 - Dry repellents: Dry products are longer-lasting than liquid sprays and will help prevent chipmunk burrowing.
-Create barriers of access by sprinkling granular repellents in key areas.
+Create barriers to access by sprinkling granular repellents in key areas.
 Use a product like Shake Away (available on Amazon)—which doesn’t kill chipmunks or other pests—in attics, near house foundations, around flowerbeds, and along garden paths.
 Or simply shake a healthy sprinkle of cayenne pepper on affected areas.